-- To move the color box, drag it to another position. - To resize the color box, move one of the corners to make it either taller or wider.
+- To move the color box, select the side of the color box and drag it to another position. - To resize the color box, select one of the corners to adjust the size.

-B-mode controls
+B-mode Controls

-The B-mode controls are hidden, and you can switch back and forth between the B-mode and Color-mode controls.
+The B-mode controls are hidden when in Doppler modes, and you can switch back and forth between the B-mode and Doppler-mode controls.

-★ To see the B-mode controls, tap B-mode.
+To see the B-mode controls, tap B-mode.